hjp709394/web_tutorial/README.md

    2.2.
 Template
    2.3.
 Create a more complex page
    2.4.
 Restful
    2.5.
+Paging
+   2.6.
 Other
-   2.6.
+   2.7.
 Reference
  3. Deploy to AWS / Azure
  4. Other topics
    4.1.
 Project structure
    4.2.
-Paging
+Database
    4.3.
-Database
+Login
    4.4.
-Login
+Blueprint
    4.5.
-Blueprint
+Reference
    4.6.
-Reference
+Custom your bootstrap
    4.7.
-Custom your bootstrap
+NPM front-end package managerment
    4.8.
-NPM front-end package managerment
-   4.9.
 Reference
  5. Other frameworks
    5.1.
 ASP.net
    5.2.
 Spring